Soft-baked bakery-style carrot cake cookies with a rich cream cheese frosting.

 - Chill the dough.
 When you chill dough the butter solidifies which allows it to melt slower when it’s baked.
 This creates a thicker cookie which prevents the cookie from going flat and becoming crispy.
 Chilling the dough also gives the sugar time to absorb more of the liquid and become more concentrated.
 A more concentrated sugar is going to give you a chewier and sweeter cookie.
 The recommended chill time on these cookies is one hour.

-How do you store carrot cake cookies?
+How to store carrot cake cookies

 Honesty these carrot cake cookies (and the frosting) are even better the second day as the flavors have intensified by day 2.
 So, don’t stress about having to make these the same day as an event!